1. We asked 200 pharma leaders about AI

 About the research

-This report was produced by Digitalya, in collaboration with Graphite Digital, ctcHealth, and Camino Communications — a collective of experts shaping how AI technology, digital experience, and data intersect in the life sciences industry.
+This report was produced by Digitalya, in collaboration with Graphite Digital, ctcHealth, and Camino Communications.
+Together, we shape how AI technology, digital experience, and data intersect in the life sciences industry.

-Together, we’re helping pharma teams move beyond pilots to enterprise-level AI transformation — building solutions that are ethical, compliant, and designed for impact.
+We’re helping pharma teams shift from pilots to full-scale AI transformation.
+Our focus is on creating solutions that are ethical, compliant, and impactful.